How to Help a Dog Fearful of Loud Noises

 For those who have studied psychology, Isaac Pavlov, discovered several years ago, that by ringing a bell before feeding dogs, the dogs were drooling in anticipation of the food.
 The dogs therefore had learned to associate the sound of the bell with food.
 You can try to change your dog's emotional state about noises by doing the same thing.
 Use noises to your advantage just as Pavlov did with the bell.

 By doing this you have taught your dog to change its emotional state.
-From the dog thinking ''A cellphone is ringing, how scary better take cover!'' your dog will start thinking ''Yeahhh!! the cellphone is ringing, where's my treat, owner where's my treat!
+This is called a conditioned emotional response.
+From the dog thinking ''A cell phone is ringing, how scary, better take cover!'' your dog will start thinking ''Yeahhh!! the cell phone is ringing, where's my treat, owner where's my treat!"

 It's all about creating powerful associations!
-If you are not around for some time, and need to leave your dog alone with noises and are unable to create positive associations, try leaving the t.v or radio on to create white noise.
-Your dog will be less reactive.
+If you are not around for some time, and need to leave your dog alone with noises and are unable to create positive associations, try leaving the TV or radio on to create white noise.
+Your dog may be less reactive.
+It also may help letting your dog wear a Thundershirt.
+I know many of clients who use them successfully for their fearful dogs.

 As seen, classical conditioning is a very powerful tool and we have to thank Isaac Pavlov and his drooling dogs for this!
-Be diligent enough, and your dog will soon love noises, the louder the better!
+Be diligent enough, and your dog will soon love noises as they predict food and meals!

 For further reading